walakaka77/test-doc-site/tech-adventures/tech-adventures-github-and-git.markdown

 If you guys are keen to see the repo, can check it out [here!](https://github.com/walakaka77/walakaka77.github.io) These were based on the exact steps mentioned above ^^

+## Thank You!

+That was a heavy one, and tried to give step-by-step instructionals so that anyone can set it up, and see their first site come to live.

+Hope this helps, let me know if there is any part that can be improved etc.

+Peace and Love<br>
+Shafik Walakaka